-However, the last census in 2021 showed that 83.2m people live in Germany today, 3.25m of which live in its booming capital, Berlin, which is also Germany’s biggest city.
+However, the last census in 2021 showed that 83.2 million people live in Germany today, 3.25 million of which live in its booming capital, Berlin, which is also Germany’s biggest city.
 Even if its history has not been the smoothest, Berlin is now the cultural and historical hub of the country.

 Germany’s largest cities by population

-Sticking to individual official cities – a clarification that will become very important – it stands a fair way ahead of its nearest rival.
+Sticking to individual official cities in Germany – a clarification that will become very important – it stands a fair way ahead of its nearest rival.